 can go through a simplified process using an affidavit.
 Also,

 certain types of assets can be automatically transferred to heirs

 without going through the probate process.
-These include:

 Assets owned under joint tenancy.
 If you own something jointly with someone else, you become the sole owner in the event of the other person’s death.
 There are certain kinds of joint tenancy, such as “community property with right of survivorship” or tenancy by the entirety,” which are only for married spouses.